Vitor12xx/sprint_1/Readme.md

 # Sprint 001 for Hut8 #

-#No images added.
+=>No images added.
 Just the Awkward Seal.

+=>No script.

-#Low Responsivity.
+=>Low Responsivity.

-#Had to learn to do a graphic.
+=>Had to learn to do a graphic.
 Did it with CSS, wich was ... strange.
-#No script.

 This is the result of the first task given to us Trainees at Hut8 in april/2019.